Police disperse protesters at anti-Putin sit-in

 Dispersal of the makeshift encampment was the latest step in a government crackdown on protests over Putin's return to the presidency on May 7 for a six-year term following four years as prime minister.

 Police converged on the site at Chistiye Prudy park at about 5:30 a.m.
-(2:30 a.m.
-British time) and told some 50 people who had spent the night to leave, citing a court order issued on Tuesday requiring them to clear the area.
+(0130 GMT) and told some 50 people who had spent the night to leave, citing a court order issued on Tuesday requiring them to clear the area.

 Police quickly moved protesters toward a nearby subway station and detained at least one person in the park, witnesses said.
 A Reuters reporter saw police arrest at least 14 others near the subway station.